-Dawn Falcone has a passion for teaching her busy, accomplished patrons that their environment has a HUGE impact on their personal sanity, success, and overall stress level.
+Dawn Falcone has a passion for teaching her busy, overwhelmed clients that their environment has a HUGE impact on their personal sanity, success, and overall stress level.
 She emphasizes the point that reducing clutter and chaos will ultimately bring reward in the form of clarity, serenity and time.
 She works closely with her clients to design spaces that reflect their personality, spirit and specializes in recycling, and repurposing existing items to bring homes to life.

 Dawn was taught to “waste not want not” at an early age by her grandparents in Rhode Island.
 Leftovers from Momma’s Sunday night family dinner would turn into fabulous breakfast frittatas, tasty soups and sauces throughout the week.
 Poppa loved to recycle old bicycles, vacuums, and furniture, working his magic until they were better than new.
 Dawn’s mother was avid crafter who handmade Halloween costumes, worked with ceramics, macrame and lots of other mediums.
 This environment gave Dawn room to create and creative license to design her own prom dresses, paint her own denim jackets, and bedazzle everything in sight.
 Dawn spent many a Saturday organizing her mother’s closet or redecorating her own bedroom.